 Figure 7b shows the concentration of X2 with a similar color map as in Mayer and MacQuarrie [50] to facilitate direct comparison to their Fig. 6c.
 Simulations with the refined mesh (not shown) yield a smoother reaction edge but otherwise the same general concentration pattern.

 Figure 7c shows the equilibrium mineral species CP1 at time 2000 for the hard advective case.
 Qualitatively, results are similar to those in Mayer and MacQuarrie [50], Fig. 7g , however, maximum concentrations are lower (~20).
 Using the refined mesh, Figure 7d reveals the discretization dependence of maximum CP1 concentrations.
 With the refined mesh, results are also quantitatively comparable to Mayer and MacQuarrie [50].
-Further to the presented examples, all results that are requested by the MoMaS definition [38] were compared with results from Hoffmann [55] using RICHY2D.
+In addition to the figures presented here, all results that are specified by the MoMaS definition [38] are similar to results from Hoffmann [55] using RICHY2D.

 Figure 8: MoMaS results from 2D dispersive cases; (a) and (b) S, easy case at time 10 with coarse and fine mesh, respectively; (b) X2, medium case at time 10; (c) CP1, hard case at time 2000.

-Figure 8 verifies the general consistence of results from the dispersive cases with published data in Carrayrou et al. [44] and Mayer and MacQuarrie [50].
-For comparability with Carrayrou et al. [44], Fig. 11, a similar colour scale is used in Figure 8a and b.
-Results obtained with the finer mesh show only minor differences to the results of the coarser mesh (Figure 8b versus Figure 8a).
+Figure 8 verifies the general consistency of results from the dispersive cases with published data in Carrayrou et al. [44] and Mayer and MacQuarrie [50].
+For comparability with Carrayrou et al. [44], Fig. 11, a similar color scale is used in Figure 8a and b.
+Results obtained with the finer mesh show only minor differences compared to results for the coarser mesh (Figure 8b versus Figure 8a).
 Compared to results from Mayer and MacQuarrie [50], Fig. 6d, component X2 at time 10 (Figure 8c) has a sharper transition from low to high concentrations and has less lateral spread at Inflow 2.
 Compared to their Fig. 7h, the mineral phase CP1 at time 2000 (Figure 8d) is removed from a larger part of the domain.
 Furthermore, the large amounts of this phase at the edge of the low-permeability zone is not reproduced.
-Results with the operator splitting time step of the coarse-meshed advective case show significant differences compared to the presented results.
-This indicates the need for comparative operator splitting time step and mesh convergence studies with the SNIA in order to obtain reliable results.
+Results with the operator-splitting time step of the coarse-meshed advective case show significant differences compared to the presented results.
+This indicates the need for comparative operator-splitting time step and mesh convergence studies with the SNIA in order to obtain reliable results.

 Summary